Doctor Zhivago (novel): Epilogue

 During World War II, Zhivago's old friends Nika Dudorov and Misha Gordon meet up.
-One of their discussions revolves around a local laundress named Tanya, a bezprizornaya, or war orphan, and her resemblance to both Yuri and Lara.
+One of their discussions revolves around a local laundress named Tanya, a besprizornaya, or war orphan, and her resemblance to both Yuri and Lara.
 Tanya tells both men of the difficult childhood she has had due to her mother abandoning her in order to marry Komarovsky.
 Much later, the two men meet over the first edition of Yuri Zhivago's poems.